History of Brampton: Reorganization

 In 1974, the Ontario government decided to update Peel County's structure.
 Along with amalgamating several towns and villages into the new City of Mississauga, the present City of Brampton was created out of the town and the greater portion of the Townships of Chinguacousy and Toronto Gore, and the northern extremity of Mississauga south of Steeles Avenue, including Bramalea, Churchville, and the other communities in those municipalities.
 The province restructured Peel County into Peel Region.
 Brampton retained its role as the administrative centre of Peel Region, which it already had as county seat.
 The regional council chamber, the Peel Regional Police force, the public health department, and the region's only major museum, the Peel Heritage Complex, are all located in Brampton.

-This move was not met with open arms.
-Bramptonians feared urban sprawl would dissolve their town's personality, and Bramalea residents took pride in the built from scratch and organized structure that came with a new city.
-Many residents of Bramalea do not classify themselves as Brampton residents.

 In 1972, a new civic centre for Chinguacousy Township was opened in Bramalea.
 Two years after it was built, when Brampton and Chinguacousy merged, the new city's council chambers and other facilities were created in the building, moving from the old Town of Brampton's modest downtown locale.
 The library systems of Brampton and Chinguacousy became one, creating a system of four locations.

 The future of Peel Region as encompassing Brampton, Mississauga, and Caledon, has been called into question by some.
 Mississauga council, led by Mayor Hazel McCallion, voted in favour of becoming a single tier municipality and asked the provincial government to be separated from Peel Region, arguing that the city has outgrown the need for a regional layer of government and that Mississauga is now being held back by supporting Brampton and Caledon with its municipal taxes.